Feeling lost? You are not alone.

 - Receive and verify your red, white and blue Medicare ID card.
 Does it show you are enrolled in both Part A and Part B?
 You absolutely need Part B if Medicare will be your primary coverage.

-- Learn, understand and ultimately select your Medicare supplemental insurance coverage
+- Read about your coverage options: Medicare Advantage or Medicare supplemental insurance coverage

-- Comprehend Part D and determine which drug plan best suits you
+- Learn about Part D and determine which drug plan best suits you

 - Review your coverage annually to make sure you are getting the most appropriate insurance at the right price

 We’ve put together a New to Medicare checklist and 6-Day Email Mini-course for people who will have Medicare as primary insurance.
 It includes a bonus worksheet for you to calculate your potential costs for Medicare.
 You can register for that here right here on this page.

 The steps you will take will likely be different when you are still working.
 Many people work past age 65 these days, and this means there are decisions to make.